kenhuangus/a2a-secure-coding-examples/README.md

 # Secure Coding Practices for A2A Applications

-This repository provides reference implementations of secure coding patterns for Agent-to-Agent (A2A) applications, following the MAESTRO framework.
+This repository provides reference implementations of secure coding patterns for [Google A2A](https://github.com/google/A2A)applications, following the [Maestro](https://cloudsecurityalliance.org/blog/2025/02/06/agentic-ai-threat-modeling-framework-maestro) framework.
 Each example demonstrates how to mitigate common security threats in multi-agent systems.
 The code snippets are organized by security topic and can be used as a starting point for your own implementation.

 ## Secure Coding Examples